 This document lists specific details of your Simple Life cover.
 It sets out your type and level of cover, as well as your cover start date and premiums.
 You’ll receive a policy schedule after you buy Simple Life and again, if you change your policy.
 It’s an important document that, together with the Policy Document or PDS, forms your insurance contract.

 Simple Life won’t cover you for a pre-existing condition.
-This means a benefit won’t be paid if your death, terminal illness, permanent disablement, critical illness or disablement is caused directly or indirectly by an illness, injury, medical condition or related symptom:
+This means a benefit won’t be paid if your death, terminal illness, permanent disablement or critical illness is caused directly or indirectly by an illness, injury, medical condition or related symptom:

 a) of which you first became aware; or